 When is the best time to use a full mineral analysis?

-A common question is if I test minerals won’t they change over the year so that if they are different in summer and winter?
+A common question is, if I test minerals won’t they change over the year so that they are different in summer and winter?
 Many people want to know if they will have to test minerals many times each year.

-When testing grass, again, there is no best time as most major and trace minerals for horses and especially the ratios do not change enough over the seasons to be significant.
-It is an overall picture of the ratios and levels that you want to gain so that you can match minerals to the grass your horse eats.
+When testing grass, there is no best time as most major and trace minerals for horses, and especially the ratios, do not change enough over the seasons to be significant.
+It is an overall picture of the ratios and levels that you want to gain, so that you can match minerals to the grass your horse eats.
+You may however want to test each year as weather temperature, rainfall and how the land is managed through winter will affect the levels through spring and summer.

 What will change greatly are the length of the grass and the nutritional elements of the grass your horse eats – digestible energy (calories), sugar and starch and the protein level.
 This is why we do not routinely advise testing grass for nutritional value.